TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 **Geolocation Data**

+To opt out of sales of your data, **click here** or call us at **(877) 701-0404**.

-If you want us to update our internal records so we do not share your personal information from our brand programs with a third party in a way that may be defined as a “sale,” click here **or call us at (877) 701-0404.**
+If you want us to update our internal records so we do not share your personal information from our brand programs with a third party in a way that may be defined as a “sale,” click here or call us at **(877) 701-0404**.

 Please note that P&G may also transfer your personal information to third parties through cookies or tracking technologies for advertising and joint marketing purposes.
 To exercise your “Do Not Sell” right related to website cookies and tracking technologies, please go to the applicable brand website, access our California Do Not “Sell” Request Center available at the bottom of the page and set your preferences.
 Because some of these third parties operate differently by website and device, you may need to take this step for each P&G website you use.